 We say that the dataflow analysis has reached a fixed point.
 In mathematics, a fixed point of a function is a data value v that is mapped to itself by the function, i.e. f(v) = v.
-In this analysis, the mathematical function is the flow function, and the fixed point is a tuple of the dataflow analysis values at each point in the program (up to and including the loop).
-If we invoke the flow function on the fixed point, we get the same fixed point back.
+In this analysis, the mathematical function is the flow function, and the fixed point is a tuple of the dataflow analysis values at each program point.
+If we invoke the flow function on the fixed point, the analysis results do not change (we get the same fixed point back).